Our libraries provide additional services to disabled students.

 The University libraries offer a range of additional services to disabled students as well as implementing individual adjustments related to Information Services as listed on a students learning profile.

 The library works closely with the University Student Disability Service to ensure disabled students receive the adjustments they require.
 There are various special arrangements for students which the library may make to assist disabled students, these should be initiated through the Student Disability Service who will compile a learning profile.

-Depending on your needs, books may be fetched from shelves for collection, longer loan periods may be arranged and/ort helpers may be offered Library cards in order to borrow books and so on.
+Depending on your needs, books can be fetched from shelves for collection, longer loan periods may be arranged and/or helpers may be offered Library cards in order to borrow books for you and so on.